How to Start, Stop, Restart vCenter Services | 2 Ways

 3. Set Task NameDeviceTargetSchedule, and Cleanup as needed.

-• Device: batch select large numbers of VMs managed by vCenter Server for centralized backup.
+• Device: Batch select multiple VMs managed by vCenter Server for centralized backup.

 • Target: select to back up to a local path, or to a network path.